Combining quantum noise reduction resources: a practical approach: Outlook

 \section{Outlook}

-In this article, we have explored how to go beyond the SQL for optomechanical sensors using squeezing, backaction evasion, and QND techniques.
-From our toy model and our practical cavity example, we confirm that squeezing reduces the power needed to achieve a given noise floor for position sensing.
-We also examined a QND momentum sensing protocol using a momentum coupling model, which shows equal benefits from squeezing in terms of power requirements.
-Critically, in the momentum sensing model at the free particle limit, as the backaction term goes to zero, we need to only measure the phase quadrature.
-Specifically, there is neither frequency nor power dependence to the optimal quadrature angle, thereby reducing the technical challenges of using squeezing in comparison to squeezed position sensing.
+In this article, we show how to go beyond the SQL for optomechanical sensors by leveraging squeezed light, backaction evasion, and QND techniques.
+These methods have previously been explored in the context of gravitational wave detection; however, their combination for enhanced force and impulse sensitivity has been somewhat under-appreciated in the existing literature.
+Thus, here we present a comprehensive overview of these techniques, especially in the context of the impulse metrology for dark matter detection.
+From our toy model and our cavity examples in the above sections \ref{section-single-sided-cavity} and \ref{BAE+squeezing}, we observe the benefit of squeezing in terms of the power requirements to achieve a given noise floor for position sensing.
+We also presented a QND momentum sensing protocol using a momentum coupling model, which shows similar benefits from squeezing in terms of power requirements when compared to the position sensing case.
+Critically, for the momentum sensing protocol in the free particle limit where the backaction term goes to zero, only the phase quadrature, which contains the information on the signal, needs to be measured over the full spectrum.
+Specifically, there is neither frequency nor power dependence to the optimal quadrature angle in the momentum sensing case, thereby reducing the technical challenges of using squeezing in comparison to squeezed position sensing.

 We have also explored search strategies for monochromatic and broadband signals.
-For broadband signals we determined that our momentum sensing model provides us with an improved noise floor over a broad frequency range.
-In both techniques, the noise floor is lowered in the shot noise dominated regime using squeezed light at the same operating power.
-For monochromatic signals, in the low frequency regime position sensing outperforms momentum sensing and at the high frequency regime we see the opposite.
-Furthermore, by using squeezed light we can achieve a lower noise floor for both protocols by optimally tuning the quadrature angle and power.
+For broadband signals, we determined that our momentum sensing model provides a lower noise floor over a broad frequency range.
+For both position and momentum sensing, the noise floor is lowered in the shot noise dominated regime using squeezed light at the same operating power as used in the case without squeezing.
+For monochromatic signals, in the low frequency regime, position sensing outperforms momentum sensing; while in the high frequency regime we see the opposite.
+Furthermore, by using squeezed light we can achieve a lower noise floor at all frequencies except on resonance for both protocols by optimally tuning the quadrature angle and power.